sheeshKAAN/OOOPS-Mod/README.md

 # License

-This project is licensed under the Creative Commons Attribution License (CC-BY) - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution License (C) - see the [LICENSE](https://github.com/sheeshKAAN/OOOPS-Mod?tab=MIT-1-ov-file#readme) file for details.